richardtallent/vue-simple-calendar/README.md

 **vue-simple-calendar** is a flexible, themeable, lightweight calendar component for Vue that supports multi-day scheduled items.

 **This branch is for version 6, not yet released.
-This new version will drop IE11 support, be migrated to Vue 3, and will add TypeScript support.
+This new version will drop IE11 support, be migrated to Vue 3 and Vite, and will add TypeScript support.
 Version 5 is available via npm.**

 ## Demo

-Here's a live demo page, and the repo for it: https://www.tallent.us/vue-simple-calendar/ https://github.com/richardtallent/vue-simple-calendar-sample
+Here is a live demo page and the repo for it: https://www.tallent.us/vue-simple-calendar/ https://github.com/richardtallent/vue-simple-calendar-sample